Matjaž Rozman

-Matjaž Rozman (born 3 January 1987) is a Slovenian footballer who plays for Celje in the Slovenian PrvaLiga.
+Matjaž Rozman (born 3 January 1987) is a Slovenian footballer who plays as a goalkeeper for Aluminij.

 Club career

 Rozman left Aluminij after his first senior season in July 2006 and signed with Interblock, earning 76 league caps.

-In January 2010, he signed a two-and-a-half year contract with SpVgg Greuther Fürth.
+In January 2010, he signed a two-and-a-half-year contract with SpVgg Greuther Fürth.
 He never broke into the first team and was eventually sent to the reserves.
 On 30 August 2011, he was released from his contract.

 International career

 Rozman was a member of the Slovenia under-21 team, making five appearances between 2007 and 2008.